 I quickly realized what this donor was really asking.
-He wanted to know if he was ever going to hear from the nonprofit again — and — if he was going to be able to have a meaningful relationship with the nonprofit over time.
+He wanted to know if he was ever going to hear from the nonprofit again and if he would have a meaningful relationship with the organization over time.

 This story is an excellent reminder for anyone who does nonprofit fundraising.
-No matter how large the organization (or size of gift!), having a relationship with your donor needs to be the top priority.
-While there are some exceptions, for the most part, donors want to be engaged.
-They want to feel like they’re involved.
-And, they want to be informed.
-Sadly, many nonprofits forget to keep their donors involved after they send out that standard thank you letter or invite them to an event every so often.
+No matter how large the organization (or size of gift), having a relationship with your donor needs to be the top priority.
+While there are some exceptions, for the most part, donors want to stay connected to your organization.
+They want to be informed and engaged because they want to feel like they’re involved.
+Sadly, many nonprofits forget to keep their donors connected after they send out that standard thank you letter or invite them to an occasional event.

-At the heart of excellent fundraising is the ability to keep donors connected to the mission of your organization.
-Not only thanking them but also making sure they know how their gift is being used and what impact is being made because of their investment and trust in your nonprofit.
+At the heart of excellent fundraising is the ability to help donors stay by keeping them connected to the mission of your organization.
+This involves not only thanking your donors but also making sure they know how their gift is being used and the impact that is being made because of their investment and trust in your nonprofit.

 “Fundraising is not really about money.
 It’s about people.”